Senior services

 We provide guides and directories that help older adults navigate aging in Waterloo.
 Explore how our guides can help you and your family stay active and stay in the community you love.

-The directory was created to help people aged 55+ in Waterloo access information on older adult focused services, programs, and amenities.
-This directory functions as a one-stop-shop for residents looking for information on housing, home support, health services, recreation and leisure, ethnic and cultural supports, and much more.
+The Ageing Well Directory functions as a one-stop-shop for residents 55+ looking for information on housing, home support, health services, recreation and leisure, ethnic and cultural supports, and much more.

-You can download an accessible PDF version of the directory.
+You can download a PDF version of the directory.

 You are not alone